urbanrobo/999-00003-A/README.md

    * 3.1 - There shall be clean and quick (less than 1 minute) access to coin cell battery on the Crosshair VII motherboard (P/N TODO)
      * DESIGN NOTE: For replacement of battery after normal usage and to clear memory to fix [Q-Code](https://www.asus.com/support/FAQ/1043948/) errors.
    * 3.2 - The vehicle Chassis CAN (C-CAN) and Powertrain CAN (P-CAN) shall interface with the OBC via a M.2 slot.
-   * 3.3 - Both the OBC power on/off and vehicle start/stop state shall be controllable by a Radio Frequency (RF) button click.
+   * 3.3 - Both the OBC power on/off shall be controllable by and vehicle start/stop state with standalone pulse PCB.
    * 3.4 - The OBC shall support 6 cameras at a resolution of 1080p 30 fps for FRONT Middle, REAR Left & REAR Right and 720p 30 fps for REAR, FRONT Left, and FRONT Right.
    * 3.5 - The GPS module shall use the motherboard USB 2.0 headers (not the USB 3.0 ports on the IO Shield).
    * 3.5 - All modems shall support 4G LTE (or lower) and have minimum bandwidth of 800 kbits/sec (under that Cerberus hits occur).